Sharpen your secateurs and read on for our top tips on taking summer cuttings.

 Heel summer cuttings

 You can take heel cuttings by taking a shoot from the parent plant with a small amount of the stem still attached.
-This heel will contain higher levels of 'auxins' - growth hormones that speed up the development of roots.
+This heel will contain higher levels of 'auxins' - growth hormones that speed up roots development.
 This method is typically used for older plants or plants with pithy centres, such as elder

 Basal summer cuttings